 This module will enable you to acquire the understanding and knowledge of the operational characteristics of a tourism business enabling the business to achieve its objectives.
 You will understand the process of the tourism business and recognise the opportunities and challenges of operating tourism business across the various sectors.

-View Tourism Operations on our Module Directory
+View The Business of Travel and Tourism on our Module Directory

 COMPONENT 01: COMPULSORY

-SIT will explore the personalisation of the individual travel experience and identify how these forms of tourism contribute to local economies and communities.
+Niche Tourism will explore the personalisation of the individual travel experience and identify how these forms of tourism contribute to local economies and communities.
 The module focuses on contemporary and unique tourism topics and their associated travel activities to identify and demonstrate the valuable niche market for both multi-product and single-product destinations.

 COMPONENT 02: COMPULSORY